Which is the best probiotic for digestive issues?

 Microbiome Plus Gastrointestinal probiotics with L Reuteri 30242

 This probiotic contains 7 billion colony forming units of L. Reuteri, which has been proven in studies to significantly improve digestive health and improve symptoms of people who suffer from irritable bowel syndrome.

 The probiotic has also been found to improve cholesterol.
-Which is a great added bonus.

 Are there any side effects to taking probiotic supplements?